 Angel Island is the San Francisco Bay's "other" island.
-In fact, it's one of several islands in the bay besides the one with the famous prison on it.
+In fact, it's one of several islands in the bay beside the one with the famous prison on it.

 Today, you can go hiking on the island, tour its old military posts, visit the Immigration Station and get some of the best views of San Francisco you'll find anywhere.
 Here's what you can see, and how to see it: